isopink/isopink.github.io/_posts/2025-04-12-Bias and variance.md

 title: "Lecture 8 : Bias-Variance Tradeoff"
 ---

-In this post, we will discuss bias and variance.
+In this time, we will discuss bias and variance.
 At the end of [Lecture 7](https://isopink.github.io/VC-Dimension/), we discussed the Approximation-Generalization Tradeoff from the perspective of the VC dimension.
 We now introduce a new way to analyze models.
 The discussion will proceed in the following two parts:

 1. Bias and Variance
 2. Learning Curves